M Train (book)

-Publication

-Smith published M Train in 2015 with Alfred A. Knopf.

 Contents

 M Train is Smith's second memoir, following the 2010 National Book Award-winning Just Kids.
 While Just Kids recounts Smith's early life, the beginning of her career and particularly her relationship with artist Robert Mapplethorpe, M Train focuses on a later portion of her life, the period since the release of her debut album Horses in 1975.
 The memoir particularly recounts the personal losses that marked the forty-year span between Horses and M Train, including the deaths of Mapplethorpe in 1989, of AIDS; Smith's husband, guitarist Fred "Sonic" Smith, in 1994 at 45, of heart failure; and Smith's brother Todd a month later, of a stroke.

 The book also discusses the 16 years in this period during which Smith was not performing; instead, living in Detroit with her husband and two children, she spent early mornings writing stories before her family awoke.
 The title, M Train, referring to this imaginative work, invokes a "mind train" that "goes to any station it wants."

+Patti Smith's "M Train" details her unexpected 2007 meeting with Bobby Fischer in Iceland.
+She told Jeffrey Brown, PBS NewsHour that the reclusive chess legend, a rock 'n' roll fan, sang to her until dawn, performing classics from the Chi-Lites, the Four Tops, and Chuck Berry, despite his "terrible singing."
+Their shared literary interests led to a friendship that lasted until Fischer's death in 2008.